ENERZAi/NadyaDocs/NadyaDocs/topics/Core-Library.md

 # Core Library

-Core library provides some common features that opus programmers frequently use.
+Core library provides some common features that nadya programmers frequently use.
 Primary purpose of core library is reduce the programmer's effort for implementing fundamental functionalities that is commonly used in many cases.
 It can be imported to the program using _module_ keyword.